valeria-giselle/Proyecto-API-datos/README_EN.md

 or integration with other applications.

 ## 📌 Notes
-This project demonstrates API consumption and deployment in a production environment using Render.
+This project demonstrates the use of APIs as a data source and their deployment in a production environment using Render, thus reinforcing key technical skills for working with data in real production environments.